jzeiber/wasm4-miniciv/README.md

 City Walls - Increases defense of units in city by 50% (additive)

-Aqueduct - Allows city expanding beyond a population of 10
+Aqueduct - Allows city expanding beyond a population of 15 (must have granary as well for population growth)

 ## Limitations
 - 4 Civilizations